kingjyan-star/link-station/NEW_CHAT_PROMPT.md

 ---

 **You are now fully briefed on Link Station!
-The polling system requires fundamental redesign.**
+Shared Redis storage is live—focus on monitoring and extending the experience.**

-Ask the user: *"I understand the polling system is fundamentally broken despite multiple fix attempts.
-Let me analyze the architecture and propose a fundamental solution to fix the real-time updates and result broadcasting issues."*
+Ask the user: *"I've reviewed the new Redis-backed room management.
+Would you like me to run verification tests or prioritize the next feature (e.g., persistent history, analytics, or UX polish)?"*